 A company bought an online payment system from a bank to manage its accounts.
 It chose the product because the bank said it was more secure than regular internet banking.
 Using the system, a staff member subsequently made an online payment and entered the wrong account number.
 The funds went to another customer, Mr B. The company learned of the mistake and contacted its bank, which asked for the return of the funds.
 Mr B refused.

-Although the bank was sympathetic to “A” Inc’s situation, it maintained it was not responsible for the error, as under the system’s terms and conditions, customers were responsible for any loss caused by errors on their part when entering account information.
-The bank said “A” Inc had accepted these terms and conditions when it completed the standard application form.
-Nevertheless, the bank offered “A” Inc a goodwill payment of $500.
+The company believed its bank should have warned it the payment system wasn’t foolproof and that special care was needed when entering bank account numbers.
+The bank said it was not responsible for the error because the system’s terms and conditions stipulated that customers were responsible for any loss caused by errors on their part when entering account information.
+The bank said the company had accepted the terms and conditions when it completed the standard application form.
+Even so, the bank offered a goodwill payment of $500.

 The company complained to us.
 We agreed that responsibility for entering the correct information rested with the customer, and that no special warning was necessary.
 The same would have applied to a regular internet banking transaction.
 The company accepted our view and took the $500.